ImanSeyed/riftrace/README.md

 trace_ctrl.set_tracing_on(TracingStat::On).unwrap();
 // Limit the trace to only "net*" filter_operator.set_ftrace_filter("net*", false).unwrap();
-// Print out the output of the trace in a human readable format println!("{}", trace_ctrl.trace().unwrap());
+// Print out the output of the trace in a human-readable format println!("{}", trace_ctrl.trace().unwrap());
 ```